Who Should Attend?

 The Development Seminar Series highlights best practices and facilitates dynamic group interactions to help teach fundraisers how to achieve their goals.
 The series is offered twice a year and a description of the current topics are listed below.

-Understanding How to Secure Financial Resources for Your Nonprofit
+Development 101: Understanding How to Secure Financial Resources for Your Nonprofit

 Do you have a passion for your mission, but need money to implement your dreams and make a difference in the world?
 Understanding fundraising can help you secure the resources you need to move forward.
 This full-day seminar introduces participants to the development process.